-Legal Standard A vehicle may be stopped if: You have a reason to believe one of the occupants needs police or medical assistance; and Once you determine that no further assistance is required the occupant must be left alone or the encounter converted to a consensual one .
+Standard A vehicle may be stopped if: ☐ You have a reason to l police or medical assista pelieve one of the occupants needs nce; and - at no further assistance is required, be left alone or the encounter ual one.

-These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Maryland, the 4th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.